 - 5.01 The purpose of the preliminary competition (Prelims) at Bands of America Regional Championships is two-fold.
 First, it will determine each Band's ranking in relation to the Criteria Reference.
-Secondly, it will determine which Bands will participate in the finals competition (Finals) of the Championship. - 5.02 Equal priority scheduling will be given to all complete registrations postmarked on or before February 28 (for 2021).
+Secondly, it will determine which Bands will participate in the finals competition (Finals) of the Championship. - 5.02 Equal priority scheduling will be given to all complete registrations postmarked on or before January 31.
+Complete registrations received on or before the designated postmark date of January 31 are eligible for the initial random draw determining performance times.
+After January 31, performance times, if available, will be based on the postmark of application, with the earlier postmark receiving the later performance time.
 A complete registration consists of an application, a signed consent form, and payment.
-Complete registrations received on or before the designated postmark date of February 28 are eligible for the random draw determining performance times.
-Registrations that are received after the postmark deadline will be added to the schedule based on their respective postmarks.